Is The 3-2-1 Method Your New Favourite Workout Routine?

 3-2-1… go!

-If you’ve been eyeing up the 3-2-1 method for a while or love the sound of it and want to get started, start a 7-day free trial today, select a strength training program, explore the Pilates workouts in the On Demand tab, and give it a go for a week!
+If you’ve been following this trend for a while or love the sound of it and want to get started, start a 7-day free trial today and check out The 3-2-1 Method with Katie Martin in the Sweat app!

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.